How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 We consider all well-resolved halos ($M_{\rm h} > 10^{11} \Msun$) in all $50 \hMpc$ boxes, and divide them into equally spaced logarithmic mass bins spanning the total halo mass range $10^{11} \Msun < M_{\rm h} < 10^{14.5} \Msun$ in increments of $0.25 \, \rm dex$.
+We note that in the halo mass range considered the condition $0.5 \, T_{\rm vir} > T_{\rm photo}$ is always satisfied, therefore the classification of the CGM phases presented in Table~\ref{tab:gas_phases} is always well defined.
 We then compute the median mass of the aforementioned gaseous phases and of the median stellar mass contained in all halos within each bin, normalised by $f_{\rm b} M_{\rm h}$.
 We plot the results of our analysis in Figure~\ref{fig:mfrac_all}.
 All panels in the same row refer to the same \simba\ run, as specified in the left part of the figure.
 The panels in the same column refer to the same snapshot, corresponding to the redshift written in the upper part of the figure.
+The upper $x$-axis reports the virial temperature that corresponds to the halo mass at the redshift in question, following equation~\eqref{eq:Tvir}.
 In all panels, we plot the median mass fraction of all phases with shaded areas, which are colour coded as specified in the legend inside the upper-right panel.
 By definition, when the cumulative mass fraction of all phases in a certain halo mass bin is equal to one, then the total baryon mass fraction inside the halos in the bin in question is equal to the cosmic baryon mass fraction.
 For this reason, we include a horizontal dotted line that corresponds to the cosmic baryon mass fraction in all panels.